Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Thomas Meachem has been defending clients charged with DWI in Raleigh for 20+ years and has been the managing partner of Van Camp, Meachem & Newman since 2005.

 Facing a DWI charge can be a daunting and overwhelming experience, fraught with uncertainty and potential long-term consequences.
-At Van Camp, Meacham & Newman, PLLC, we understand the gravity of these charges and the profound impact they can have on your life.
+At Van Camp, Meachem & Newman, PLLC, we understand the gravity of these charges and the profound impact they can have on your life.
+It is crucial to hire an experienced attorney who can effectively guide you through your DWI case and protect your rights.

 With our extensive experience and dedicated approach to DWI defense, we are committed to providing you with the knowledgeable and compassionate legal representation you need.
-That’s why our Raleigh DWI attorneys are walking you through the NC DWI process, explaining the potential defenses available, and highlighting why choosing our DWI law firm can make all the difference in achieving a favorable outcome for your case.
+Our approach is built on the understanding that experienced legal professionals are essential for navigating complex DWI cases in North Carolina.
+That’s why our Raleigh DWI attorneys are walking you through the NC DWI process, explaining the potential defenses available.

 The DWI Process in NC

-Understanding North Carolina’s DWI process is crucial for anyone facing such charges.
 The journey from arrest to resolution can be complex, and knowing what to expect at each stage can help alleviate some of the stress and uncertainty.
+It is important to understand your rights during a DWI stop and the procedures that follow a DWI arrest, as these early stages can significantly impact the outcome of your case.

 Initial Arrest and Charges